cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ## Schema format {#schema-format}

-A schema consists of zero or more namespaces, each of which contains declarations of three types --- *Entity Declaration*, *Action Declaration*, and *Common Type Declaration*.
+A schema consists of zero or more namespaces, each of which contains declarations of three types --- *Entity Type Declaration*, *Action Declaration*, and *Common Type Declaration*.
 These declarations define entity types, actions, and common types used to define the former two, respectively.
 Declarations are delimited by `;`s.
 Note that unlike the JSON schema format, the human-readable schema format allows you to write Cedar-style comments.

 ## NameSpace {#schema-namespace}